joshgreenwald/semantic-kernel-101-workshop/README.md

     - `Microsoft.SemanticKernel.Connectors.AzureOpenAI`
     - `Microsoft.Extensions.Configuration.UserSecrets`

-   You can do this in a package manager console or by running the following command in the terminal:
+   You can do this in the NuGet package manager or by running the following command in the terminal:
    ```bash
    dotnet add package Microsoft.SemanticKernel
    dotnet add package Microsoft.SemanticKernel.Connectors.AzureOpenAI